bsenff/VCH/docs/vch_004_cmb_void_entropy_signature.md

 ## 📝 Notes
 - Void size threshold may affect signal detectability
-- Hypothesis overlaps with VCH-005 (sky structure analysis)
+- Hypothesis overlaps with VCH-005 (sky structure analysis) and builds on VCH-002 (void time effects)
 - If confirmed, may also support simulation artifact or energy optimization theory

 ---